syeo66/voidweaver/README.md

 - **Real-time Updates**: Background sync keeps your library fresh
 - **Comprehensive Feedback**: Clear loading states and user-friendly error messages with troubleshooting suggestions
 - **Pull-to-Refresh**: Manual refresh on album and artist lists
+- **Session Continuity**: Resume exactly where you left off when reopening the app

 ### 🔒 **Security & Reliability**
 - **HTTPS Enforcement**: Mandatory encrypted connections to your music server for secure streaming and credential protection